Research Sample:

-Carpus Orthosis: 53 dogs of different breeds took part in the tests.
+Carpus Orthosis: 53 dogs of various breeds participated in the tests.

 Our goal was to create a lightweight orthosis, specifically designed to fit the shape of the dog's leg, by utilizing our proprietary measurement methods and 3D printing technology.